ViacomInc/data-point/packages/data-point/README.md

 - `_value:*` - the input value to the reducer that failed
 - `_stack:String` - the reducer stack trace (this is the same string that's logged)

-`options.debug` can be either a boolean or an Object with settings:
+`options.debug` can be either a boolean or a settings object:

 | Property | Type | Description |
 |:---|:---|:---|